Charles Herb

-Charles A. Herb (September 21, 1844 – October 18, 1895) was an American merchant and politician.
+Charles August Herb (September 21, 1846 – October 18, 1895) was an American merchant and politician.

-Born in Wurtemberg, Germany, Herb emigrated with his family in 1852 to the United States and settled in New York City, in Fosterburg, Illinois, and then in Alton, Illinois.
+Born in the Kingdom of Württemberg, Herb emigrated with his family in 1852 to the United States and settled in New York City, in Fosterburg, Illinois, and then in Alton, Illinois.
 Herb served in the Union Army during the American Civil War.
 Herb was a merchant and lived in Alton, Illinois.
 Herb served on the Madison County, Illinois Board of Commissioners.
 He also served on the Alton city council and was the mayor of Alton.
-In 1895, Herb served in the Illinois State Senate and was a Republican.
-Herb died in his home in Alton, Illinois from a stroke.
+In 1895, he served in the Illinois State Senate and was a Republican.

+Herb died at age 49 at his home in Alton, Illinois in 1895, following a stroke.